mariajmolina/climatico/README.md

-# climatica
+# climatico

-Climática is the Spanish language word for climatic.
+Climático is the Spanish language word for climatic.

 Repo under construction.
 It will contain climate diagnostics and indices in Python.